NIRCam Weak Lenses

 WLP8 and WLM8 provide very similar performance.
 WLP4 is coupled to narrowband filter F212N2 with a 2.3% bandpass (wider than the 1% bandpass F212N filter in the filter wheel).

-All 3 weak lenses will be used for wavefront sensing, but only WLP8 and WLP4 will be available for science in NIRCam time-series observations.
+All 3 weak lenses are used for wavefront sensing, but only WLP8 and WLP4 are available for science in NIRCam time-series observations.

 Combining weak lenses with other filter elements